LiamLlamazares/math_blog/_posts/2023-05-30-PDE-2-Hilbert.md

 \end{aligned}$$
 </div>

   This proves the first part of the theorem.
-The second follows by the first together with the orthonormality of
+The second, follows by the first together with the orthonormality of
 $\phi\U \alpha$. ◻